The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Introduction

 \section{Introduction}

-In the edge and scrape off layer (SOL), plasma experiences a vast interplay of atomic interactions with un-ionized fuel and impurities, such as ionization, recombination, charge-exchange, collisional excitation and radiative de-excitation.
+In the edge and scrape off layer (SOL), plasma experiences a vast interplay of \reftwo{atomic interactions with partially un-ionized fuel and impurities}, such as ionization, recombination, charge-exchange, collisional excitation and radiative de-excitation.
 These atomic reactions can act as sources/sinks of particles and energy, which have wide-reaching direct effects on plasma profiles and target fluxes \cite{stangeby2000, krasheninnikov2017, pshenov2017}.
 The dependence of these atomic rates is often nonlinear with respect to plasma density and temperature, which implies that intermittent turbulent fluctuations could significantly affect the resulting rate.

 This raises an issue.
-Much invaluable modeling and analysis of reactor scenarios is performed by transport codes, such as SOLPS-ITER\cite{wiesen2015}, EMC3 \cite{feng2014}, SOLEDGE2D \cite{bufferand2011}, and UEDGE \cite{rognlien1992}.
-By design, these codes rely on a mean-field approximation of the plasma for computational efficiency.
-The lack of fluctuation-related biases in the applied reaction rates may therefore introduce systematic errors in computed plasma profiles and particle/energy balance.
-Such turbulence-related rate bias is a well-known problem and has been investigated in the past \cite{marandet2011, guzman2015, thrysoe2016, fan2019, umansky2024}.
-The common conclusion is that the impact of turbulence is small under attached conditions \cite{fan2019}, and becomes significant towards detachment (at low temperature and high density), where reaction rates are more sensitive to variations \cite{guzman2015, umansky2024}.
+Much invaluable modeling and analysis of reactor scenarios is performed by transport codes, such as SOLPS-ITER\cite{wiesen2015}, EMC3 \cite{feng2014}, SOLEDGE2D \cite{bufferand2011}, and UEDGE \cite{rognlien1992}. \refone{By design, for computational efficiency, these codes only solve for the mean background plasma quantities ($\langle n \rangle_t, \langle T \rangle_t$ etc.), usually approximating the turbulent radial transport with ad-hoc user-defined diffusivities}.
+The lack of fluctuation-related biases in the applied reaction rates may therefore introduce systematic errors in computed plasma profiles and particle/energy balance. \reftri{Such turbulence-related rate bias is a well-known problem and has been previously investigated in analytical calculations based on SOL blob measurements \cite{krasheninnikov2009} and simulations of linear devices \cite{leddy2017}, slab-like geometries \cite{umansky2024, thrysoe2016,marandet2011, guzman2015}, and limited circular geometries \cite{fan2019}.} \reftri{The impact of turbulence was shown to be small under attached conditions \cite{fan2019}, though it becomes significant towards detachment (at low temperature), where reaction rates are more sensitive to variations.}